-Canadian Stat's and Online Marketing Tricks to Make Halloween a Treat
+Canadian Stat's & Marketing Tricks to Make Halloween a Treat

-Online shopping for Halloween is expected to grow in Canada in 2017, thanks in part to more savvy online marketing.
-While the Canadian dollar is slightly higher this year, Canadians still take enough of a hit when ordering from the US to discourage it.
+Online shopping for Halloween is expected to grow in Canada in 2018, thanks in part to more savvy online marketing.
+While the Canadian dollar is slightly higher, Canadians still take enough of a hit when ordering from the US to discourage it.
 Additionally, more and more Canadians are showing a preference for shopping in their own country as they learn about the importance of supporting their local economy.
 Millennials are most likely to shop locally and they’re big on Halloween festivities too.

 Canadian Halloween Statistics